 If the organization is a private operating foundation for any of the years shown in Part XIII, do not complete the portions of Part XIII that apply to those years.
 If there are excess qualifying distributions for any tax year, do not carry them over to a year in which the organization is a private operating foundation or to any later year.
-For example, if a foundation made excess qualifying distributions in 1999 and became a private operating foundation in 2001, the excess qualifying distributions from 1999 could be applied against the distributable amount for 2000 but not to any year after 2000.
+For example, if a foundation made excess qualifying distributions in 2000 and became a private operating foundation in 2002, the excess qualifying distributions from 2000 could be applied against the distributable amount for 2001 but not to any year after 2001.

-The purpose of this part is to enable the foundation to comply with the rules for applying its qualifying distributions for the year 2001.
+The purpose of this part is to enable the foundation to comply with the rules for applying its qualifying distributions for the year 2002.
 In applying the qualifying distributions, there are three basic steps.

-1. Reduce any undistributed income for 2000 (but not below zero).

-2. The organization may use any part or all remaining qualifying distributions for 2001 to satisfy elections.
-For example, if undistributed income remained for any year before 2000, it could be reduced to zero or, if the foundation wished, the distributions could be treated as distributions out of corpus.

-3. If no elections are involved, apply remaining qualifying distributions to the 2001 distributable amount on line 4d.
-If the remaining qualifying distributions are greater than the 2001 distributable amount, the excess is treated as a distribution out of corpus on line 4e.
+- 1. Reduce any undistributed income for 2001 (but not below zero). - 2.
+The organization may use any part or all remaining qualifying distributions for 2002 to satisfy elections.
+For example, if undistributed income remained for any year before 2001, it could be reduced to zero or, if the foundation wished, the distributions could be treated as distributions out of corpus. - 3.
+If no elections are involved, apply remaining qualifying distributions to the 2002 distributable amount on line 4d.
+If the remaining qualifying distributions are greater than the 2002 distributable amount, the excess is treated as a distribution out of corpus on line 4e.

-If for any reason the 2001 qualifying distributions do not reduce any 2000 undistributed income to zero, the amount not distributed is subject to a 15% tax.
-If the 2000 income remains undistributed at the end of 2002, it could be subject again to the 15% tax.
+If for any reason the 2002 qualifying distributions do not reduce any 2001 undistributed income to zero, the amount not distributed is subject to a 15% tax.
+If the 2001 income remains undistributed at the end of 2003, it could be subject again to the 15% tax.
 Also, see section 4942(b) for the circumstances under which a second-tier tax could be imposed.

 Line 1-Distributable amount.
-Enter the distributable amount for 2001 from Part XI, line 7.
+Enter the distributable amount for 2002 from Part XI, line 7.

 Line 2-Undistributed income.
-Enter the distributable amount for 2000 and amounts for earlier years that remained undistributed at the beginning of the 2001 tax year.
+Enter the distributable amount for 2001 and amounts for earlier years that remained undistributed at the beginning of the 2002

 Line 2b.
-Enter the amount of undistributed income for years before 2000.
+Enter the amount of undistributed income for years before 2001.

-Line 3-Excess distributions carryover to 2001.
+Line 3-Excess distributions carryover to 2002.
 If the foundation has made excess distributions out of corpus in prior years, which have not been applied in any year, enter the amount for each year.
 Do not enter an amount for a particular year if the organization was a private operating foundation for any later year.